Editorial Standards

 Form 8822 is how you tell the IRS that your home mailing address has changed for individual returns, and for related areas like gift or estate filings that use your personal taxpayer account.
 When you file it, the IRS updates your “last known address,” which is the address it uses for notices, refunds, and statutory deadlines.

 Here is the part many people miss.
 The IRS treats mail sent to your last known address as delivered.
-If you moved but did not update that address, the clock on a notice or an audit letter can still run.
+If you moved but did not update that address, the clock on a notice or an audit letter can still run, and penalties and interest keep accruing on any tax deficiency even if you never actually receive the notice.
 That is why a simple address update protects your response rights and your refunds.

 What about USPS forwarding, or changing your address with the post office?
 USPS changes can sometimes flow through the postal database to the IRS, however not all post offices forward government checks, and relying on forwarding alone can still lead to missed or delayed IRS mail.
 The IRS itself says you should notify them directly.